Blog

 Limited liability companies (LLCs) and professional limited liability companies (PLLCs) are the intermediate steps between a partnership and a corporation.
 They offer both the 'pass-through' taxation that is so beneficial in partnerships and the greater liability protection that exists in corporations.

-There are certain drawbacks to this, as these organizations are — depending on jurisdictional law — mandated to dissolve upon the death of a partner.
+There are certain drawbacks to this, as these organizations are, depending on jurisdictional law, mandated to dissolve upon the death of a partner.
 PLLCs are a special form of LLCs for professionals such as doctors or dentists.

 Entity structure #4: Corporation

 Corporations are responsible for their own debts, and thus, the owners assume no risk to their personal assets.
-The costs associated with a corporation are due largely to operations and taxes.
+The costs associated with a corporation are mainly due to operations and taxes.
 Business operations involve a much heavier load of accounting and regulatory/compliance resolution, as they are incorporated within a certain state and must navigate the laws of that state.

 The burden of taxation on corporations is much higher because corporations must pay taxes, and the profits paid to shareholders are also taxed on their individual tax returns.
-Depending on the corporation's structure, sometimes individual taxation can be avoided by paying profits as salaries, as corporations are not required to pay taxes on profits dispensed as reasonable compensation.
+Depending on the corporation’s structure, sometimes individual taxation can be avoided by paying profits as salaries, as corporations are not required to pay taxes on profits distributed as reasonable compensation.
 However, given how the Internal Revenue Service (IRS) defines 'reasonable,' these are muddy waters and should be navigated with the help of a legal expert.

 There are two types of corporations: